yiil/final-apidocs/beta/api/item_move.md

 | Authorization  | string  | Bearer <token>.
 Required. |

 ### Request body
-In the request body, supply the values for relevant fields that should be updated.
+In the request body, supply the new value for the parentReference property.
 Existing properties that are not included in the request body will maintain their previous values or be recalculated based on changes to other property values.
 For best performance you shouldn't include existing values that haven't changed.

+**Note:** When moving items to the root of a OneDrive you cannot use the `"id:" "root"` syntax.
+You either need to use the real ID of the root folder, or use `{"path": "/drive/root"}` for the parent reference.

 ### Response
 If successful, this method returns a `200 OK` response code and updated [item](../resources/driveitem.md) object in the response body.